himewel/cartolafc/README.md

 This project aims to build and structure a data lake and data warehouse based on the data extracted from Cartola FC (a game about the Brazilian national football championship).
 To do it, a few services are used:

 - Airflow: scheduler and task orchestrator;
-- DataHub: data lineage backend and data catalog;
+- DataHub: metadata lineage and data catalog;
 - Hadoop: data repository;
 - Hive: database over Hadoop;
 - Superset: visualization tool.